 You have a right to the privacy of space in your own room, but don't spend all of your time in there.
 Spend time in common areas.
 Sit with your family while they watch the evening news-ask questions about things you don't understand or their opinions on world affairs.
 Visit the kitchen during dinner preparation, offer to help, and start up a conversation.
 You will get to work on your language skills and learn an incredible amount about your host family themselves, the local culture, your own culture, and yourself.
 This may seem awkward at first, but it will get easier and more enjoyable the more you do it!
+Even if it is difficult to communicate with your host family because of the language barrier, try as much as you can to engage with them and to ask for clarification when you do not understand what they say.

 A great way to open communication with your hosts is by sharing chores.
-Always offer help, and insist on it-a first polite "no" is often just that.
+Always offer help and insist on it-a first polite "no" is often just that.
 You become less of an outsider and more an integral part of the home.